Momentum LMS Theory beyond Stationarity: Stability, Tracking, and Regret: Main Results

 \section{Main Results}

 In this section, we establish the tracking performance and regret of the algorithm introduced in Section \ref{hello}.
-We now present the following theorem to characterize the exponential stability of \eqref{LALALAL}, which serves as an essential foundation for analyzing the parameter tracking performance. \begin{thm} Under Assumption~\ref{condition2}, it holds for any integer $p \ge 1$ that
+We now present the following theorem to characterize the exponential stability of \eqref{LALALAL}, which serves as an essential foundation for analyzing the parameter tracking performance. \begin{thm} Under Assumption~\ref{condition2}, for any integer $p \ge 1$, there exists a constant $M$ such that

-where $\lambda_{p} = \bigl(1 - \tfrac{\alpha \mu}{8}\bigr)^{\frac{1}{p}} \in (0,1)$, the hyperparameter $\mu$ is chosen to satisfy
+where $\lambda_{p} = \bigl(1 - \tfrac{\alpha \mu}{8}\bigr)^{\frac{1}{ph}} \in (0,1)$, the hyperparameter $\mu$ is chosen to satisfy

-where $s = \min \{\kappa, 2\}$ and $q = p-\tfrac12$.
+where $q = p-\tfrac12$, $C_K=\frac{h^2+1+3 C_\beta^2}{2}+2(e-2) h^2\left(1+C_\beta^2\right)$ and $D_q=q C_K+(e-2) q^2 C_K^2$ .

 \end{thm} \begin{rem} The bound on $\mu$ is introduced to ensure the $L_p$-stability of the subsequent parameter estimation error equation \eqref{eq:error_equation}, which forms the basis for analyzing the tracking performance.
 As demonstrated in the proofs of the main theorems, the bound arises naturally from controlling the worst case effects of the noises and the parameter variations.
 Notably, the specific form given in Theorem~\ref{lemma11} provides a sufficient condition that facilitates a unified analysis.
 In practical implementations of the algorithm to a specific problem, however, the admissible range of $\mu$ may be larger and the step-size can be further tuned based on empirical performance. \end{rem} \begin{rem} The tracking performance of the algorithm depends critically on the stochastic properties of the processes $\{\varphi_k, \Delta_k, v_k\}$.
 The homogeneous recursion \eqref{LALALAL} is handled by Theorem~\ref{lemma11}, so it remains to study the effect of the nonhomogeneous term in \eqref{eq:error_equation}. \end{rem} Different assumptions on $\left\{\Delta_k, v_k\right\}$ lead to different tracking-error bounds.
 In the following, we consider two separate cases for $\left\{\Delta_k, v_k\right\}$.